There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 - Avoid nautical decorations

 Indulge your romantic side by choosing the Shabby Chic interior design style, popular in the 1980’s with artists and bohemians and inspired by 18th century France.
-Shabby chic is all about DIY projects and upcycling furniture to create a soft, feminine vibe in your space.
+Shabby chic is all about DIY projects and upcycling furniture to create a soft, feminine vibe.

-Begin by whitewashing your walls and wooden floors with a pale colour palette of whites, creams and pastels.
+Begin by whitewashing your walls and wooden floors with a pale color palette of whites, creams and pastels.

 Then source some furniture from thrift shops that you can get DIY crafty on and age with paint.
 See the above video on how you can create shabby chic inspired furniture in simple and easy steps.
 Or read these articles on chalk painting furniture and coffee table makeover ideas.

 Decorate with floral prints, flea market décor, and display your hand me down fabrics, collectibles and furniture.
-You want to make the space not only feminine but also comfortable and inviting.
+You want to make your home not only feminine but also comfortable and inviting.

 Use linen and soft cotton.